mmckeon16/mailchimp-takehome/README.md

 #### WDIO

 Webdriverio is a common used framework for automated browser testing.
+The only accessibility error is that there is no level 1 Heading on the page.
+This can be viewed in the console when the the `npx wdio:axe` is run.

 ### Clarifications